Frozen Spinach vs Fresh Spinach: Which is Better?

 Vitamin A & Beta Carotene

-- Frozen spinach contains more vitamin A and beta-carotene than fresh per 100 grams.
+- Frozen spinach contains more vitamin A and beta-carotene per 100 grams.

 Beta-carotene is a compound present in both foods.
 The body converts beta-carotene into vitamin A.